-The most significant expenditures of Capital Funds in 2018 were directly related to the ongoing pre-development and development work associated with our major public housing revitalization projects in Redlands and San Bernardino.
-Capital Funds were utilized to complete demolition of the original public housing units remaining at the site on which the second phase of the Valencia Grove (Lugonia) project in Redlands will be built.
-Similarly, Capital Fund supported demolition in preparation for the second onsite construction phase of the Waterman Gardens redevelopment project in San Bernardino.
-HACSB had successfully applied under the Rental Assistance Demonstration (RAD) program to convert existing public housing operating and capital subsidies for that site to project-based rental assistance.
-The second 62 unit phase of the project (first phase on site) was completed and fully occupied by the end of 2017.
-The initial 2 phases include a total of 136 newly-constructed family units converted to vouchers under the RAD program.
-Capital Fund continued to be utilized to cover Architecture/Engineering, legal, consulting and resident relocation as well as direct construction costs associated with the demolition of the remaining 116 units required for the one-for-one replacement of the original 252 public housing units comprising the former Waterman Gardens site.
+The most significant expenditures of Capital Funds in 2019 continued to be directly related to the ongoing pre-development and development work associated with our major public housing revitalization projects in San Bernardino and Redlands.
+Capital Funds were utilized to complete conversion of four original public housing units at the former Waterman Gardens site in San Bernardino which are now operated as a Head Start facility in partnership with the County Preschool Services Department and directly supporting resident families at the new Arrowhead Grove Development.
+Capital Fund (Demolition Disposition Transition Funding or DDTF) is also supporting the third (second onsite) construction phase of 184 units at Arrowhead Grove which is our largest project under the Rental Assistance Demonstration (RAD) program.
+This third phase broke ground on October 1, 2019 and once built, will represent completion of the one-for-one replacement of all public housing units at the former Waterman Gardens site, as well as the introduction of new market rate rental units to create a "mixed-income" community.
+HACSB had successfully applied under RAD to convert existing public housing operating and capital subsidies for the 252 unit site to project-based rental assistance.
+Olive Meadow, the second 62 unit phase of the multi-phase project (first phase on site) was completed and fully occupied by the end of 2017.
+Valencia Vista, the initial phase, was completed in 2016 and includes a total of 75 new family units constructed on an adjacent site to minimize the impact of relocation on the existing residents.

+Capital Fund also continued to be utilized in 2019 to support Architecture/Engineering and preparation of construction documents to implement the second phase of construction at the Redlands Lugonia site, now called Valencia Grove.
+HACSB has already completed and occupied 85 family units there.
+The next phase will add 104 more rental units, completing the one-for-one replacement of the original 115 public housing units and adding another 74 much needed affordable units.

-Work continued authority-wide under Capital Fund to improve dwellings on an as-needed basis for ADA/Section 504 accessibility, energy conservation and weatherization.
-Continued federal budget cuts have reduced the fund substantially, leading to our decision to complete RAD conversion for the entire Public Housing portfolio.
-Our RAD application for the entire portfolio was approved in FY 2015, and 552 units were converted under RAD in early FY 2016.
-Capital Fund continued to be utilized in 2018 to complete immediate physical needs work identified in the RAD Physical Needs Assessment(s) for those 552 units.
-The application(s) for RAD conversion of our remaining 354 public housing units were submitted for final HUD approval during the summer of 2017 and the final RAD conversion closed on September 28, 2018.
-Critical work items identified in the RAD Physical Needs Assessment have now commenced and are expected to be completed in 2019 utilizing Capital Fund.
+Continued federal budget cuts have reduced the Public Housing Capital Fund substantially, leading to our decision to complete RAD conversion for the entire Public Housing portfolio.
+Our RAD portfolio application was approved in FY 2015, and 552 units were converted under RAD in early FY 2016.
+Capital Fund was utilized in 2019 to complete immediate physical needs work identified in the RAD Physical Needs Assessment(s) (PNA) for those 552 units.
+The final RAD conversion for the balance of 354 public housing units (located in Colton and Barstow) closed on September 28, 2018.
+In 2019 Capital Fund was utilized to commence the critical work items identified in the RAD PNAs associated with these 354 units, with a planned completion in 2020.
+Staff is also working with HUD to revise some of the planned work in response to labor shortages and construction cost escalation which has exceeded the PNA budgets.
+As a result, rental assistance for a portion of the units will be transferred to alternate sites, and HACSB will be pursuing a conversion to homeownership for the vacated units in 2020.